-Krisztina Tora has been Market Development Director of the Global Steering Group for Impact Investment (GSG) since October 2017.
+Krisztina Tora is Chief Market Development Director of the Global Steering Group for Impact Investment (GSG).

 Prior to GSG, Krisztina co-founded and led the Global Social Entrepreneurship Network, the global network of organisations supporting social entrepreneurs.
 Started with a handful of incubator and accelerators in 2013, GSEN grew to a network of more than 50 members, working in 70 countries globally, supporting nearly 5000 social entrepreneurs every year, and benefitting to more than 2,5 million people around the world.
 GSEN improves the support available to social entrepreneurs, so that all social entrepreneurs can access great support, to grow successful and impactful ventures.